 Not every email needs to have direct correlation to your sales and marketing objectives.
 The goal of some emails can be simply striking up conversation.
 Share a funny video on a Friday, show off a picture of your dog or kid, or ask contacts how their holidays were.
 Consumers are used to companies asking for their money, not asking about them as people.

-With Infusionsoft by Keap, you can use merge fields to automatically insert data from client contact records into emails so that “Hi, [First Name]” becomes “Hi, Lauren” or “Hi, Joe.”
+With Keap, you can use merge fields to automatically insert data from client contact records into emails so that “Hi, [First Name]” becomes “Hi, Lauren” or “Hi, Joe.”
 When you use these tips, emails become so personalized that leads and clients may not even realize they’re automated.
 Many other automation platforms have similar functionality.

 It’s not too surprising to see your name at the beginning of a message.
 But a mid-email or mid-sentence reference feels a little more personal—and helps to catch the client's attention.